jingliting/NTIRE2018/README.md

 + argparse

 ## Downloading datasets
+Download a dataset of images.
+Place all the images from that dataset into a directory under this one.
 + Datasets in 2017 for pre-training: [DIV2K2017](https://data.vision.ee.ethz.ch/cvl/DIV2K/)
 + Datasets in 2018: [DIV2K](https://competitions.codalab.org/competitions/18015#learn_the_details)

 ## Training
-In order to train, you'll have to do a few things...

-Download a dataset of images (due to my computational limitations, I've used General-100) Place all the images from that dataset into a directory under this one run python train.py --dataset data_dir where data_dir is the directory containing your images In order to view stats during training (image previews, scalar for loss), simply run tensorboard --logdir your_save_directory where your_save_directory is the directory you passed in as the save directory argument for training (saved_models by default)
+The model is designed to support the input images of any size both in training and evaluating stage.
+Thus you needn't worry about image size.
+To train, see train.py file for specific parameter definition and run python3 train.py.
+In order to view stats during training, simply run tensorboard --logdir your_train_log_directory.
+The trained model will be saved in the directory you passed in.